Waterpik Complete Care 5.0 Review

 The Waterpik Complete Care 5.0 is one of the most expensive toothbrushes that we reviewed.
 Nevertheless, this model can be a great value due to the integrated water flosser, if you are a person that regularly uses, or is looking to start using one of these devices.

 The main reason to purchase this brush is its standout feature: an integrated water flosser.
 Period.
-This brush scored essentially in the middle of the pack on all our metrics, and there were better performing toothbrushes in every rating metric, especially when considering the price.
+This brush scored essentially in the middle of the pack of our top electric toothbrush review in all metrics, and there were better-performing toothbrushes in every rating metric, especially when considering the price.
 However, none of the other models offer such a compact, integrated system with the flosser included, singling this one out, and providing solid motivation to purchase it to the group of consumers that place a high value on water flossing.

 Ad-free.
 Influence-free.
 Powered by Testing.